 A personal loan is a loan you can use for almost any purpose.
 Unlike a mortgage or car loan, personal loans are not tied to a specific asset.
 Instead, they are based on your creditworthiness and loan repayment ability.

 Personal loans are typically unsecured, which means that you don’t have to put up collateral in order to get one.
 However, this also means that the lender is taking on more risk, so interest rates on personal loans might be higher than other types of loans.

 How a personal loan works

-A personal loan can be used for any purpose, such as consolidating debt, financing a home renovation, or paying for a big-ticket purchase.
-When you take out a personal loan, you borrow a fixed amount of money from a lender and agree to pay it back over a set period of time, usually with interest.
+A personal loan can be used for any purpose, such as consolidating debt, financing a home improvement, or paying for a big-ticket purchase.
+When you take out a short term personal loan, you borrow a fixed amount of money from a lender and agree to pay it back over a set period of time, usually with interest.

 How rates are determined

 The interest rate on a personal loan can vary depending on your credit score, income, and other factors.
 Personal loans are usually unsecured, which means they don’t require collateral, such as a car or house, but they may have higher interest rates than secured loans.

 When you apply for a personal loan, the lender will review your credit history and financial information to determine if you are eligible and what interest rate you will be offered.
 If approved for a personal loan, the funds will be deposited into your bank account, and you will start making monthly payments until the loan is paid off.